Nexoniarz/YAPF/README.md

 ## 🔬 Technical Specification

 PIKTURE is a binary format.
-All multi-byte integers in the header are stored in **Big-Endian** format.
+The 11-byte header is dynamically interpreted based on the Endianness flag to ensure universal portability.

 ### 1. File Header (11 Bytes)